charlie5/lace/README.md

 source $LACE/lace-gpr_paths.sh
 ```

-Of course, substitute  /path/to  with the actual paths you use.
+Of course, substitute  '/path/to/lace'  with the actual path you use.

 This should allow any Lace component to be 'with'ed in a user applications gnat project file.